XENONnT/WFSim/strax_interface/README.md

 ```
 Nevents is an option telling fax how many events to simulate.
 The default value is 10, but maybe you want a different amount

+Normally when we want to get some strax data we need to give the right run_id.
+Since we're making new data it doesn't really matter what run_id you specify.
+Giving an actual real run_id might be better due to you then getting the real value for the electron lifetime.
+For a fake run_id it might crash when you want to get the corrections plugin.

 To get some data do:
 ```python
 rr = st.get_array('1','raw_records')